Have questions? We're here.

 • 1 Breakfast, 1 Lunch, 1 Dinner

-After breakfast, a morning lecture provides fascinating insights and facts about Laotian culture relating to the diverse tribes living along the upper Mekong.
+After breakfast, a morning lecture provides interesting insights and facts about Laotian culture relating to the diverse tribes living along the upper Mekong.

-You can spend the rest of the morning sailing through lush vegetation and past gently rolling verdant hills.
-After lunch, prepare for a unique activity to experience the calmly flowing lower Mekong from a different perspective.
-Hop in a kayak and paddle along on your own, in total symbiosis with the peacefully flowing stream.
-Feel the waters of the Mekong carrying you downstream with almost no effort; relax and enjoy the passing natural beauty; and immerse yourself in this memorable trip.
-You may like to paddle to the famous caves of Pak Ou, which is your next stop and a highlight to come (or return on board).
+The rest of the morning is at your disposal as we sail through lush vegetation and past gently rolling verdant hills.
+After lunch prepare yourself for a quite unique activity to experience the calmly flowing lower Mekong from a different perspective.
+Hop in a kayak and paddle along on your own in total symbiosis with the peacefully flowing stream.
+Feel the waters of the Mekong carrying you downstream with almost no effort, relax and enjoy the passing natural beauty and immerse yourself in this very special trip.
+You may like to paddle all the way to the famous caves of Pak Ou, which is our next stop and highlight to come (or return back on board).

-Make a stop close to Pak Ou and go ashore, where you will meet the local medicine man, who will take you on a jungle trek, explaining various facts and amazing features about the flora and nature in this area.
-You may be able to observe local weaving and the art of local whisky distilling in the village one more time.
-(Kindly note that a basic fitness level is required for approx. 45-minute trek, which is relatively easy walking but does involve some uphill terrain; guests may opt to stay on the ship to reach our next stop, the Pak Ou caves.)
+We stop close to Pak Ou, and go ashore where we will meet the local “medicine man” who takes us on a jungle trek explaining various interesting facts and astonishing features about the flora and the nature in this area.
+In the village we may one more time be able to observe local weaving, and find here as well ‘the art of local whisky distilling’.
+(Kindly note a basic fitness level is required for the approx. 45-minute trek, which is relatively easy walking but does involve some uphill terrain; guests may opt to stay on the ship to reach our next stop, the Pak Ou caves).

-The trekking group reaches the caves via the backdoor.
+The trekking group reaches the caves via the “backdoor”.
 The famous Pak Ou Caves are located directly on the Mekong’s rocky shore and opposite the mouth of the Ou River.
-The two limestone grottoes have approximately 4,000 sacred Buddhist statues and images, ranging in size from mere centimeters to 2m (7ft) in height.
-Once you arrive at the lower, more impressive cave, head up the stairs (approximately 200 steps) to the smaller chamber.
+There are two limestone grottoes which house approximately 4,000 sacred Buddhist statues and images ranging in size from mere centimeters up to 2m (7ft) in height.
+We arrive first at the upper cave and then take steps down (approx. 200 steps) to the lower, most impressive grotto.

-Once back on board, you can refresh yourself, and lunch is served afterward.
-From Pak Ou, you have about three more hours to sail.
-During this time, Mr. Francis Engelmann, who used to work for UNESCO on heritage preservation projects, was born in Paris in 1947, has lived in Laos for over 20 years, and knows Luang Prabang like the back of his hand.
+Once back on board you can refresh yourself and lunch is served afterwards.
+From Pak Ou we have about three more hours to sail.
+During this time, we meet Mr. Francis Engelmann, who used to work for UNESCO on heritage preservation projects.
+Born in Paris in 1947, he has lived in Laos for over 20 years and knows Luang Prabang like the back of his hand.
 Join his fantastic presentation, in which he shares some of his expertise on the country’s and Luang Prabang’s rich cultural heritage and fascinating history.

-You will arrive at the enchanting town of Luang Prabang in the early evening (approx. 18:00).
-Dinner will serve on board after your arrival.
-Afterward, you may like to have a first taste of the mesmerizing charms of this old town on a stroll through the small streets on your own.
+We arrive at the enchanting town of Luang Prabang in the early evening (approx. 18:00 o’clock).
+Dinner is served on board after our arrival.
+Afterwards, you may like to have a first taste of the mesmerizing charms of this old town on a stroll through the small streets on your own.

 Day 4: Luang Prabang